Where I’ve Been

 I chose to seek a specialist and found one in New York.
 He seemed great.
 Again, a renowned hospital and a well known specialist in carcinoid cancer.
 I waited hours in the waiting room.
 It was at least 3 maybe 4 hours.
 I had no breakfast or lunch and was getting dizzy from lack of food.
 It was ridiculous.
 Still I held out hope that he would be good.
 The wait would be worth it I thought.
 Any how, he was a specialist.

 I was finally brought into the office and I waited another 20 minutes.
-Yes, I am not exaggerating.
-Sadly.
+No, sadly, I am not exaggerating.
 Finally, the doctor saw me.
 He seemed great!
 He gave me a “Pep Talk”.
-Told me NOT to wait and see and NOT to wait to die.
+Told me NOT to wait and see and NOT to prepare to die.
 He said that there were options.
 He examined me and seemed to really care.
 He took blood for tests and said he would get back to me.

 Five months later I still had no information from him.
 He finally called with so much medical mumbo jumbo I had no idea what he was talking about.
 In the interim my wife had gotten a job in….you guessed it….North Carolina.
 I informed him that we were moving and he took time to find a good doctor for me.
-I am seeing him now and he is great.
-So, we headed back to North Carolina and I went back to the same hospital I was at previously but I was seeing a different doctor now.
+I am seeing that doctor now and he is great.
+So, we headed back to North Carolina and I went back to the same hospital I was at previously but, this time, I was seeing a different doctor.
 I had hope that he would be good.
 He is.

 Back To North Carolina Again